boudiafA/Agri_auto_annotation/README.md

 ### 2. Environment: `grand_env_1` (Landmark Detection, Co-DETR, OWL-ViT)

-**Purpose:** Landmark categorization using LLaVA, object detection using Co-DETR, and open vocabulary detection using OWL-ViT.
+**Purpose:** Landmark categorization using LLaVA, object detection using Co-DETR, open vocabulary detection using OWL-ViT

 **Step 1: Create environment from provided file**
 ```bash
 # Use the provided grand_env_1.yml file from the environments directory
 conda env create -f environments/grand_env_1.yml
 ```

-**Note:** The `grand_env_1.yml` file contains extensive dependencies.
-If some pip packages fail to install, you may need to install them manually after activating the environment.
+**Note:** The grand_env_1.yml file contains extensive dependencies.
+If some pip packages fail to install, you may need to install them separately.

 **Step 2: Activate environment**
 ```bash